oar-team/cigri/doc/documentation/doc_header.rst

 :Status: Testing
 :Copyright: licenced under the ????
 :Abstract:
-  Cigri is a tool for campaigns management.
+  |soft| is a tool for campaigns management.

+.. |soft| replace:: CiGri